yandex-cloud/docs/en/billing/concepts/personal-account.md

 ## Creating a personal account {#create-ls}

 Your personal account is created automatically once you [activate the paid version](../operations/activate-commercial.md).
-The account is virtual and has no status of a settlement or bank account.
+The account is virtual and does not have the status of a settlement or bank account.
 It cannot be disabled.

 ## Personal account number  {#id}